 The lure of forbidden fruit is hard to resist.
 Isn’t it funny how much more we want things when, for whatever reason, we can’t have them?
 As a child, I was allergic to chocolate, which as a result made chocolate the most desirable flavor on earth.
-Whenever I ate it, I would break out in itchy hives.
+These Flourless Chocolate Mint Cookies would have been irresistible for me!
+Whenever I ate chocolate, I would break out in itchy hives.
 It was very uncomfortable, but that didn’t stop me from sneaking a chocolate cookie, candy bar, or drink at every opportunity.

 At some point, I simultaneously out grew the allergy and my driving need for chocolate.
 I like chocolate now, but I don’t love it.